top of page

 NEW CHUMS

 In early 1883, brothers Bill and Mick McDonough aka the Cooney Boys, along with Steve Karlson, began mining gold on the eastern ridge between Mt Lyell and Mt Owen, establishing the Mt Lyell Mining Company at the Iron Blow site.
-Soon, respected packer Dixon and James Crotty joined, believing more gold lay deeper, while Mr. FO Henry accepted shares in lieu as payment for equipment.
-The area quickly grew into a mining town simply referred to as Mt Lyell, prompting the Tasmanian government to extend the cart-way from Lynches show.
-In 1893, Anthony Edward Bowes Kelly recognised the site's copper potential.
-With minimal disclosure of the Copper potential he quietly acquired a majority share interest and controversially transformed it all into the Mt Lyell Mining & Railway Company.
-In 1894, the town was renamed Gormanston most likely to honour Jenico Preston, 14th Viscount Gormanston Governor of Tasmania appointed the previous year.
+Soon, a respected packer named Dixon and Mr James Crotty joined, believing more gold lay deeper, while merchant Mr. FO Henry accepted shares in lieu as payment for supplying stores and equipment.
+The area quickly grew into a mining town simply referred to as Mt Lyell, prompting the Tasmanian government to extend the cart-way from Lynches show around the western foothills of Mt Owen to Lyell.

 BIG BUSINESS